 To do this, we're going to look at a number of investment options, including Build to Rent, commercial, industrial and residential property.
-We'll also examine some of the key themes affecting these segments and what they mean for private equity and venture capital professionals looking to move into property investment.
+We'll also examine some of the key themes affecting these segments and what they mean for investors looking to move into property or expand their personal portfolio.